 Applied Mathematics Major

-One year ago the department initiated a new major option for students who might be interested in joining mathematics to science in a way that could address major world issues.
+In 2011, the department initiated a new major option for students who might be interested in joining mathematics to science in a way that could address major world issues.
 The objective is to engage in applied mathematics research but always in the context of ministry and outreach.
 In contrast to the 34 semester hours required for our long estab-lished math major, completion of the new applied major requires some 50 semester hours of mathematics work with supporting courses in science, computing, and completion of a mentored research project.
 Now, only one year after its initiation, seven students have already declared majors in applied mathematics.

 As part of their major program, two applied math students accompanied by Dr. Paul Isihara traveled during this past summer to southwestern Mexico where they simultaneously worked at a mission station while also studying math modeling issues related to earthquakes and plate techtonics.
 Their research results will be submitted to refereed journals this fall for publication.
 Part of their mission work involved construction of an earthquake resistant camp facility.